lazycuh/typescript-library-template/README.md

 ### Manual testing

 You should perform a manual check of your library locally to be sure that everything works as expected, to do that, you can update the `typescript-library-template` string inside **visual-test/package.json** file to the name of your library.
-Be sure to `pnpm install` inside **visual-test** folder so that the symlink to your library is updated, assuming that you've already built your library code inside **lib** folder.
+Be sure to `pnpm install` inside **visual-test** folder so that the symlink to your library is updated, assuming that you've already built your library code inside **lib** folder with `pnpm build` command within `<rootDir>`.

 After `pnpm install` inside **visual-test** folder, you can start using your local library code as if it were a third-party package, in other words, your import statement should look like this: